tc-dickson/vocab_practice/vocab_words.md

 **Propitious** (adj): giving or indicating a good chance of success;favorable<br>
 "Making plans has a greater tendency to be *propitious* when it comes to accomplishing desired goals rather than flying by the seat of your pants."<br>

+**Recidivist** (n): someone who repeatedly relapses, as into a crime<br>
+"Even after the 12 step program of AA, Stephen found that he had difficulty giving up his old habits thus characterizing himself as a *recidivist*"<br>

 **Sanguine** (adj): optimistic<br>
 "The sales person's *sanguine* claims did not match up with the unreliable product."<br>